 Dad was to work at the big house as a gardener – this was Goldsmiths on South Hill.
 Mr and Mrs Brooks were in residence, he was a Justice of the Peace as I remember.
 Alderman Alfred Brooks.
 There was a Basil Brooks, I think he was a brother, sadly missing circa 1937 in an air crash.

 House staff!
 Our collective family memories are of Mr and Mrs White and daughter Kathleen.
 They lived in a house within the grounds.
 He was the head gardener.
 Mr and Mrs Lynne and two sons lived in a flat above the garage.
 He was the car driver (chauffeur) and attended to the machine that generated electricity.
 A third gardener was employed, Ernie Garrod.
 He lived in the Chase, a road off Dry Street.
 Within the house was cook Maud Puddy?.
-Maud Monk was housekeeper, two maids, Elsie and Flo and young housemaids in residence who came from Doctor Barnado’s in Barkingside, all answered to the housekeeper”
+Maud Wellington was housekeeper, two maids, Elsie and Flo and young housemaids in residence who came from Doctor Barnado’s in Barkingside, all answered to the housekeeper”

 Although Alexandra supported her husband in his public life, she was herself also very active.
 She was a member of Orsett Rural Council, representing West Thurrock and Corringham for 41 years.
 On the formation of the Thurrock Urban District she continued her work for the new council until 1946.
 She also shared her husband’s interest in work of the Orsett Board of Guardians and for many was Vice-Chairman.
 Like her husband, she allowed her appetite for public work to take her into many other fields, for example Palmers School, the National Temperance Hospital and the Essex Insurance Committee.